TheSavolainen/TheSavolainen-summerized/README.md

-- 👋 Hi, I’m @VilleMatti01
+- 👋 Hi, I’m @Ville-Matti
-- 👀 I’m interested in backend and software development
+- 👀 I’m interested about backend development, software engineering and mathematics
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on small projects
-- 📫 You can contact me in twitter or facebook
+- 📫 You can contact me via email at ville-matti_s@hotmail.com

 <!---
 VilleMatti01/VilleMatti01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.